forwinder15/wlamm/content/posts/2019-04-06--do-diesel-mechanics-get-paid-flat-rate/index.md

 Flat rate work stinks.
 O, wait... let me tell you what flat rate is first.

 Flat rate pay is when a mechanic is paid by the number of hours **billed** (or book hours) to a job regardless of how long it takes them.
-Most people in the industry agree that flat rate pay is a huge rip off.
+Most people in the industry agree that flat rate pay is a huge rip off for the mechanic.
 Before I go on a rant let me answer the question.

 **No. Most diesel mechanics are payed hourly.
 There may be exceptions but, the majority are not flat rate.
 Flat rate is usually at dealerships and other small "car" shops.
 Let's look at why flat rate sucks and why you should never work anywhere that has that pay structure.**